When Lady Baillie visited Leeds Castle she could see what Hearst could not it was one of the most beautiful places on earth.

 Leeds enters history as a royal estate of the Saxon kings at least as early as AD 850.
 The Saxon monarchy didn’t go much for castles, but they did fortify their large stone mill on the River Len.
 In all likelihood, this mill sat on a sharp meander curve of the little river, with its outflow forming a cutoff on the narrow meander neck; this formed a backwater lake with two islands in the middle.
 And this is what you see today.
 The two islands are now wholly taken up by the castle, while the meandering lake forms the wide, lovely moat that surrounds it.
 As for that Saxon mill, its ruins still guard the stone bridge crossing over to the castle.

 One of the great Norman noble families gained the estate from the king in 1119 and began constructing the modern castle.
-They used the fortified mill as an entrance defence.
+They used the fortified mill as an entrance defense.
 From there a drawbridge and gatehouse led to the large island, surrounded by curtain walls and functioning as the castle’s bailey, a large open area dedicated to domestic and garrison functions.

 The small island, protected by wide stretches of water I reachable only by a bridge from the bailey, they converted into their keep—a tower where the noble family kept its private quarters and entertained its noble retainers.
 Much of Leeds’sophisticated beauty stems from this very practical arrangement, perfected by 1290.